-REQUIRED CRADUATION FORMS FOR MATRICULATION
+REQUIRED GRADUATION FORMS FOR MATRICULATION

-The Graduate School has developed four forms to be processed by graduate degree candidates.
-These forms may be obtained from the Graduate Office.
+The Graduate School has developed several forms to be processed by graduate degree candidates.
+These forms may be obtained on-line from the Graduate Office.
 The forms properly executed provide general directions for matriculation at the University.
 Each form must be complete under the direction of the student' adviser.

-- ¬ Form I is the Degree Plan (Appraisal Sheet).
+- Form I is the Degree Plan (Appraisal Sheet).
 This form should be filled and filed at the beginning of the student's program of study.
-It contains principal program requirements, thereby serving as a checklist for the candidate. - ¬ Form II is a Petition for Graduate Degree Candidacy.
-FILE Form II after earning 12 semester hours and only when all admission requirements have been met. - ¬ Clearance Form This form is to be completed (On Line) and filed within five days prior to Commencement.
+It contains principal program requirements, thereby serving as a checklist for the candidate. - Form II is a Petition for Graduate Degree Candidacy.
+FILE Form II after earning 12 semester hours and only when all admission requirements have been met. - Clearance Form This form is to be completed (On Line).
+The Graduate School Website provides the due date for this form that must be completed early in the semester of graduation.
 The degree candidate is made aware of the necessity to complete forms in the Offices of Alumni Affairs, Dean of Students, Placement, and Director of Financial Aid.
 The Student clears with the library and pays the graduation fee.